The Disappearing X-Pro 1

 Goodbye Friend

 The X-Pro1 may not be the fastest or most advanced camera on the market.
 But when it comes to portraiture with soul, it excels in a way few digital tools do.
-It allows me to connect — not only with the sitter, but with myself as an artist.
-It’s not just a camera.
+It allows me to connect, not only with the sitter, but with myself as an artist.
+It’s more than just a camera.
 It’s a conversation.
 It was a sad day when I had to sell both the camera and the lens.

 Total: